 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires expertise.
-It’s typically not a job you’ll want to try by yourself, because your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+Leveling an air conditioner pad takes experience.
+It’s typically not a job you’ll want to try by yourself, because your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC tech.

-If you think your air conditioner is sinking and creating problems, give Patterson & Stirling Inc a call at 814-308-0416.
-We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.
+If you’re worried your air conditioner is sinking and causing problems, give Patterson & Stirling a call at 814-308-0416.
+We’ll inspect your air conditioner for any damage and then determine the best way to level it.